wrightben/math/1 - Basic Math/Readme.md

 The language of percentages may change the order of the spoken problem and the perception of it.
 Which would you rather have?
 12% · 80 or 80% · 12.
 This type of linguistic grouping reduces clarity in many instructional explanations, but it helps in creating punchlines.

 Another example: 20% off in Michigan, which has a 6% sales tax, is actually .8 · 1.06, or about 85%.
+Totally mental.